 As a Hybrid Interaction & Visual Designer — my goal is to create beautiful and intuitive experiences that at their core enable the user to quickly and easily achieve their tasks.
-I am currently employed in the role of Senior Interaction Designer at Idean, in Austin, Texas.
+I am currently employed in the role of Senior Product Designer at Duo Security, in Austin, Texas.
 Prior to joining Duo: I spent just over a year as a Senior Interaction Designer at Idean, led Product Design at YouEarnedit, was part of the product team at Spredfast (formerly Mass Relevance) as Principal Product Designer—and before joining Mass Relevance in 2011—spent 7+ years at frog design.

 Spredfast Intelligence allows users to easily and intuitively search the Twitter firehose to uncover insights — through data, content, and trends — that enable them to quickly analyze and measure engagement, understand the broader social conversation, and inform social content strategy.